-Open Security tab and click Reset all zones to default level, if the button is not grayed out (the latter means that all zones are already at default level).
+Open Security tab and click the Reset all zones to default level button, unless it is grayed out (the latter means that all zones are already at default level).

-Windows Vista, 7 and 8 users should also make sure that Enable Protected Mode (requires restarting Internet Explorer) is on for Internet and Restricted sites zones - this defends your computer from malicious software and drive-by attacks on the Internet.
+Windows Vista, 7, 8, 8.1 and 10 users should also make sure that the Enable Protected Mode (requires restarting Internet Explorer) option is on for the Internet and the Restricted sites zones - this defends your device from malicious software and drive-by attacks on the Internet.
 This options is not available in Windows XP.

 Click Privacy tab.
 Make sure that the Settings slider is set to Medium.
 If not, click the Default button.
 This sets a reasonable policy for allowing and disallowing cookies.

-For Internet Explorer 9 and 10 users, there is a new option here - Never allow websites to request your physical location.
+For Internet Explorer 9, 10 and 11 users, there is another option here - Never allow websites to request your physical location.
 Most privacy-aware people should click to check this box.

 Open Content tab and click the Settings button in AutoComplete section.

-Here in AutoComplete Settings window you can leave everything on except for the Ask me before saving passwords.
+Here in the AutoComplete Settings window, you can leave everything on except for the Ask me before saving passwords option.
 This is very important because malware can easily steal all user names and passwords for sites you have visited (including your bank!).
-Use Password Safe for remembering passwords instead.

 Click OK to close AutoComplete Settings window.

-Next, open Advanced tab.
+Next, move on to the Advanced tab.
 This is a long list of advanced settings, try to configure settings like on pictures.
-We will cover security-related settings here.
+I will cover security-related settings here.

 Always turn off settings named Allow active content from CDs to run on My Computer, Allow active content to run in files on My Computer and Allow software to run or install even if the signature is invalid!
 Enabling these options gives a hearty welcome to viruses and malware.

-Always enable Check for signatures on downloaded programs - this one helps to identify malware that disguises as legal software.
+Always enable the Check for signatures on downloaded programs setting- this one helps to identify malware that disguises as legal software.

-Always activate new protection methods Enable memory protection to help mitigate online attacks and Enable SmartScreen Filter.
+Always activate the new protection methods Enable memory protection to help mitigate online attacks and Enable SmartScreen Filter (or Enable Windows Defender SmartScreen in Windows 10 Creators Update and newer).
 The first one turns on DEP (Data Execution Prevention) system that blocks possible attacks through infected web pages.
 The second one warns you about malicious websites and downloads.
 These settings do a lot to keep you safe.

-Turn on Warn about certificate address mismatch, too.
-It helps to identify malicious web sites that pretend to be perfectly legal.
+Tick the Warn about certificate address mismatch check box to help identifying malicious web sites that pretend to be legal.

-In Internet Explorer 10, there are two new important options.
-First one, Always send Do Not Track header prevents advertisers from tracking your online behavior should always be enabled.
+In Internet Explorer 10 and newer, there are two new important options.
+First one, Always send Do Not Track header prevents advertisers from tracking your online behavior and should always be enabled.

-The Enable Enhanced Protected Mode (aka Sandboxing) option denies access to local drives and Registry unless a user specifically asks for it.
+The Enable Enhanced Protected Mode (aka Sandboxing) and Enable 64-bit processes for Enhanced Protected Mode (available only on 64-bit Windows) options deny access to local drives and Registry unless a user specifically asks for it.
 This is very useful in blocking malware that spreads using zero-day exploits or unpatched security bugs.
 But please be aware that this setting might also prevent several security add-ons from running until specific updates are released!

 Scroll all the way down and clear the Warn if changing between secure and not secure mode box.
-Then make sure that the Warn if POST submittal is redirected to a zone that does not permit posts box is checked.
+Then make sure that the Warn if POST submittal is redirected to a zone that does not permit posts check box is ticked.